�1500 - New Hire Bonus

 - Evidence of professional development

-- Able to assess plan and implement nursing care
+- Able to assess plan and implement care and formulate care plans.

 - Accepts responsibility and accountability for own work and can define the responsibilities of others